dunesage/dunesage.github.io/README.md

-# Final Project: Ship Detection with Random Forest and Neural Network
+# Ship Detection with Random Forest and Neural Network

 Alex Akin

-Department of Atmospheric and Oceanic Sciences, University of California, Los Angeles
+Department of Atmospheric and Oceanic Sciences, UCLA

 AOS C111: Introduction to Machine Learning for the Physical Sciences